bxin/ImageQuality/leafNodes/Cam/CamGravity/correlated/README.md

 Input data:
 ---
-o.
-(Cam) change in alignment for each optic at an intermediate zenith angle (nominally 75 deg, but may lie anywhere between 0 and 90 degrees)
+* (Cam) change in alignment for each optic at an intermediate zenith angle (nominally 75 deg, but may lie anywhere between 0 and 90 degrees)

-	status:
+status |
+-|
+|